mixpanel/flask-tracking-proxy/README.md

 # Mixpanel Flask Proxy Example

 An example Flask application that serves as a proxy to Mixpanel's Ingestion API and JavaScript library endpoints.
-To learn more, visit our [Self-Hosted Tracking](https://developer.mixpanel.com/docs/self-hosted-tracking).
+To learn more, visit our [Self-Hosted Tracking Docs](https://developer.mixpanel.com/docs/self-hosted-tracking).

 :warning: **This is meant to be used for demonstration purposes only.** You should not run this in production without making [changes to the deployment](https://flask.palletsprojects.com/en/1.1.x/deploying/).